evlar/BT_Help/README.md

 - [Server Setup Instructions](docs/VPS_Setup.md): Learn how to provision and prepare your server for Bittensor mining, including installing necessary packages and tools.

+## Subtensor Node Setup

+- [Setting Up a Subtensor Node Using Docker](docs/Subtensor_Docker_Setup.md): Follow these steps to set up a Subtensor node using Docker, which is required for mining on Bittensor.

 ## Subnet Setup

 - [Subnet 8 Setup](docs/subnets/subnet8.md)